Originally compiled by Gretchen Walsh and the Book Famine Task Force of

 Fax: (732) 932-3394

-"The ASA makes annual awards to assist groups with shipping costs for book donations to African libraries and schools."
+"The ASA makes available up to $3000 annually to assist groups with shipping costs for book donations to Africana libraries and schools."
 Application procedures are on the African Librarians Council web site.
-Previous awards are described.
+Awards are described.

 BDPA - Centre de Documentation et d'Information